WPBeginner

 If you do this now, then your visitors will see a broken website as you migrate it.

 The hosts file can be used to map domain names to specific IP addresses.
-In other words, it lets you trick your computer in thinking that the website is moved even though it’s not.
+In other words, it lets you trick your computer into thinking that the website is moved even though it’s not.

-Let’s take a look at how to add an entry for your domain name in the hosts file, so that it points to your new hosting company.
+Let’s take a look at how to add an entry for your domain name in the hosts file so that it points to your new hosting company.

-Making these changes will allow you to access the files on your new host using your own domain name, while the rest of the world will still be accessing your site from the old host.
+Making these changes will allow you to access the files on your new host using your own domain name while the rest of the world will still be accessing your site from the old host.
 This ensures 100% uptime.

-The first thing you need to do is find the IP address of your new web hosting server.
-To find this, you need to log into your cPanel dashboard and click on expand stats link in the left-hand sidebar.
-Your server’s address will be listed as Shared IP Address.
+To find this, you need to log into your cPanel dashboard and click on the expand stats link in the left-hand sidebar.
+Your server’s address will be listed as ‘Shared IP Address’.

-A Windows UAC prompt will appear, and you need to click on Yes to launch Notepad with administrator privileges.
+A Windows UAC prompt will appear, and you need to click on ‘Yes’ to launch Notepad with administrator privileges.

 On the Notepad screen, go to File » Open and then navigate to the C:\Windows\System32\drivers\etc folder.
-From this folder, select hosts file and open it.
+From this folder, select the hosts file and open it.

 sudo nano /private/etc/hosts